 - An I-20 form signed on page three, or DS-2019 form, signed at the bottom right-hand corner, after your initial enrollment at Mount Holyoke, by Jenny Medina or Donna Van Handle, and

 - A valid passport

 We also recommend that students carry with them a current copy of their Mount Holyoke transcript and any financial documentation (such as the Certification of Finances).

 Remember that each time you leave the United States, you must have an I-20 or DS-2019 to return (this applies to summers, college vacations, weekend trips to Canada, etc.).
-When you are planning a trip outside the US, be sure that one of the advisers in the McCulloch Center for Global Initiatives has signed page three of your I-20 form within the current semester.
-(Students on the J-1 visa need to have the DS-2019 signed on the back only once each year after their arrival.)
-If your visa expires or you have a single entry visa, you will need to get a new one to re-enter only if you leave the US; in this case, consult with Global Initiatives about your visa application.
+When you are planning a trip outside the US, be sure that Jenny or Donna has signed page three of your I-20 form within the current semester.
+(Students on the J-1 visa need to have the DS-2019 signed only once each year after their arrival.)
+If your visa expires or you have a single entry visa, you will need to get a new one to re-enter only if you leave the US; in this case, consult with the McCulloch Center about your visa application.

 If you travel to a country other than your home country, you may need to obtain a visa in order to visit.
 Contact the embassy or consulate to find out whether you need a visa.
 Remember that you need to check whether you need a visa to visit Canada, for example.

 In the United States, it is important to have several forms of identification with you.
 You should have at least one "ID" (Identification Card) with your picture on it.
 In order to cash a check, you may be required to show two ID's with your picture on each.
 When cashing traveler's checks, you may be asked to show your passport as one of your forms of identification.
 On the other hand, many businesses will not accept your passport as a form of identification if you are trying to cash a personal check.